-Meghan Markle ‘Nesting’ At Frogmore Cottage
+Meghan Markle Reportedly ‘Nesting’ At Frogmore Cottage

 She is reported to be “nesting” according to the news outlet, which is something a new mother does to prepare herself for her baby’s arrival.
 Nesting includes preparing for baby by cleaning, organizing and cooking meals that can be frozen and used during the harried first weeks after the baby arrives home.

-“Meghan has really been struck with the nesting impulse in the last few weeks,” said a source close to the Duchess of Sussex to Express.
+“Meghan has really been struck with the nesting impulse in the last few weeks,” a source reportedly close to the Duchess of Sussex said to Express.

-Markle, who should be set to deliver her first child with Prince Harry in the next several weeks, is likely making her home ready for the big changes that lie ahead for her young family.
+Markle is likely making her home ready for the big changes that lie ahead for her young family.

-Although we do not know much about how the Duchess is handling her impending motherhood, her sunny disposition when asked by fans of the couple during royal engagements throughout her pregnancy seems to allude that she is very excited for the big changes that lie ahead.
+Although we do not know much about how the duchess is handling her impending motherhood, her sunny disposition when asked by fans during royal engagements throughout her pregnancy seems to suggest that she is very excited for the big changes that lie ahead.
 Apparently, she has always wished for a family of her own and has talked about her dreams even before tying the knot with Prince Harry.

 View this post on Instagram